Cole Beasley: 2014 season

 In 2014, Beasley posted 37 receptions (fourth on the team) for 420 yards (fourth on the team) and four touchdowns in 16 games and two starts.
 He averaged nearly 50 yards per game during the final six contests of the season.
-In the Wild Card Round against the Detroit Lions, Beasley made four catches – three for first downs- for 63 yards and recovered a fumble in the 24-20 victory.
+During the Wild Card Round against the Detroit Lions, Beasley made four catches – three for first downs- for 63 yards and recovered a fumble in the 24–20 victory.

 2015 season

-On March 3, the Cowboys signed Beasley for an additional four years, with a total contract value of $13.6 million.
+On March 3, 2015, the Cowboys signed Beasley for an additional four years, with a total contract value of $13.6 million.
 With leading receiver Dez Bryant injured for most of the season, Beasley finished with 52 receptions (tied for second on the team) for 537 yards and five touchdowns (led the team), while playing with four different starting quarterbacks with varying degrees of knowledge of the team's offense.

 At the beginning of the year Beasley was used to fill in as a punt returner, due to his ball security ability.
 Beasley was eventually replaced by rookie Lucky Whitehead after having poor return averages and a critical muffed punt in a loss against the New York Giants.

 2016 season

 In 2016, Beasley posted career highs in receptions and yards, catching 75 passes for 833 yards and five touchdowns.
 His 76.5% catch rate ranked second among NFL wide receivers in 2016.
-In the Divisional Round against the Green Bay Packers, Beasley made four catches for 45 yards and had eight return yards in the 34-31 loss.
+In the Divisional Round against the Green Bay Packers, Beasley had four receptions for 45 yards and had eight return yards during the 34–31 loss.